blip2/colonies/README.md

 The Arduino IDE should be used for any changes/development of the controller code.
 The following libraries are used by SegmentController.ino:

 - FastLED
 - Bridge

 Once compiled with the Arduino IDE, the .hex file can be `scp`ed onto the Yun (via the Pi) and transferred to the microcontroller with the following commands:

-- `/usr/bin/merge-sketch-with-bootloader.lua SegmentControler.ino.hex`
+- `/usr/bin/merge-sketch-with-bootloader.lua SegmentController.ino.hex`
-- `/usr/bin/run-avrdude SegmentControler.ino.hex`
+- `/usr/bin/run-avrdude SegmentController.ino.hex`

 To fully reset both the linux and microcontroller use `reset-mcu` and `reboot` while SSHed into the Yun - run-avrdude also performs a microcontroller reset.